Fulbright Grant Information Guide

 - that whatever you intend to do follows naturally on what you've already been doing

 - how your proposed study/research will further your academic or professional development

 - the significance of the project

 - why you must go abroad and to that specific country to carry out the project

 - the contribution the project will make to the Fulbright objective of promoting cross-cultural interaction and mutual understanding.

 The proposal must be feasible, well-researched, and carefully thought out, and your proposed study/research must have intellectual merit.
 The essay itself must be well-written.
 Be prepared for many re-writes and seek out as many readers as possible for constructive criticism and help with proofreading.

 What is the process?

-- Students enrolled as full-time Temple students must apply through Temple University and meet the Temple University deadline (typically the last Monday in September for study abroad the next academic year).
+- Students enrolled as full-time Temple students must apply through Temple University and meet the Temple University deadline (typically late September for study abroad the next academic year).

-- Students not enrolled may apply as at-large candidates and apply directly to the Institute of International Education in NY for their October 18 deadline.
+- Students not enrolled may apply as at-large candidates and apply directly to the Institute of International Education in NY for their mid-October deadline.